bormaxi8080/osint-timeline/DRAFT.md

 12 Best Social Media Search Engines in 2026 (Compared by Octolens): https://octolens.com/blog/search-engines-for-social-media

+Internet archive sites.
+As well as the Wayback Machine ([http://archive.org/](http://archive.org/)), there are many other web archives that can help you find older versions of web pages.
+Here is a short list of web archives, including national ones: https://appliedawareness.ca/internet-archive-websites/

 Open Mythos.
 A theoretical reconstruction of the Claude Mythos architecture, built from first principles using the available research literature: https://github.com/kyegomez/OpenMythos

 Monitory.me.
 OSINT-ready social media monitoring.
 Track profiles, detect changes, and get instant alerts when new posts appear or content updates: https://monitory.me/